 Mental health isn’t a small problem.
 In fact, mental illness impacts as many as one out of every five adults in the United States.
 Physicians, teachers, parents, and individuals need to learn to recognize the symptoms of mental illness and seek professional treatment as soon as possible.

-At Rose Hill Center in Holly, Michigan, our comprehensive mental health programs, and compassionate professionals can help you achieve a new beginning.
+At Rose Hill Center in Holly, Michigan, our comprehensive mental health services, and compassionate professionals can help you achieve a new beginning.
 If you’re ready to gain lasting stability and independence, call us at 866-367-0220.